Welcome back to our series on how to start a small business in O’Fallon.

 We’ve also discussed how to write business plans, given tips and ideas on ways to find free and low-cost business training opportunities and offered expert advice on ownership options and legal structures for small businesses.
-Last week, we offered information and resources on how to find a business location in O'Fallon and covered the licenses and permits you’ll need to do business in town.
+We offered information and resources on how to find a business location in O'Fallon and covered the licenses and permits you’ll need to do business in town.
 Last week, we discussed small business taxes and offered related resources.

 About the Experts